onesse/ionic_toast_error/README.md

 # ionic_toast_error

-Repository to repoduce the following error :
+Repository to reproduce the following error :
 ![Screenshot](screenshot.png)

 Just clone this repo and launch the following commands :